ernestoresende/graphql-apollo-gcp/README.md

 cp .env.example .env
 ```

 Edit the `CLOUD_FUNCTION_NAME` on the `.env` file to match the name of your function.
-This is used to name both your function entrypoint on the compiled output, and the deployment (see why this is required [here]()).
+This is used to name both your function entrypoint on the compiled output, and the deployment.

 Start and test the development server: